Leftium/userfront-svelte/docs/index.md

 # Userfront Svelte auth example
 In this example, we will add authentication and access control to a SvelteKit application.

-The `userfront-svelte` works with plain Svelte, but we will use SvelteKit for setup and routing.
+The the `userfront-svelte` *does* work with plain Svelte, but we will use SvelteKit for setup and routing.

 ## Svelte authentication